EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

 B2STAGE-GridFTP (iRODS-DSI)
 ===============

-B2STAGE service core code for EUDAT project: DSI interface
+B2STAGE service core code for EUDAT project: DSI interface for iRODS (version > 4)

 GridFTP is a high-performance, secure, reliable data transfer protocol which provides remote access to data stores.
 There are many different types of data storage systems from standard file systems to arrays of magnetic tape: to allow GridFTP to be used with as many data storage systems as possible, the GridFTP can be extended, implementing an interface called Data Storage Interface (DSI).